-

 But the Scottish might think you talk funny, too:

-• The main shopping street is Princes Street.
-It’s named after the royal sons, so don’t call it Princess Street.
+- The main shopping street is Princes Street.
+It was named after the sons of King George III , so don’t call it Princess Street.

 While you’re visiting Scotland, you’ll hear words like aye (yes), nae (no), wee (little) and loch (lake).
 Here, Ben and glen are not men’s names; they mean mountain and valley, respectively.